Entries – Comprehensive System Overview

 Command-Line Interface (

-flag prints the current service version- Lightweight CLI for local workflows
+backend/src/index.js)startcommand boots the HTTP server--versionflag prints the current service version- Lightweight CLI for local workflows

 -